dhth/bmm/README.md

 flash.

 > [!NOTE]
 > `bmm` is alpha software, and is under active development.
-Its API might
+Its interface might
 > change till it's stable.

 Usage